Mujë Krasniqi: During the War

 In April 1998, Krasniqi was seriously wounded on his leg during an operation in Kopiliq.
 He received medical treatment from a team led by Dr. Pashk Buzhala and underwent several surgeries performed by other KLA-affiliated doctors.

 Despite his injuries, Krasniqi continued to lead significant military actions.
 In June 1998, he besieged Serbian forces in Kijeva and led a major attack in Gllareva.
 His forces inflicted heavy losses on the Serbian military, which even the heavily censored Serbian media acknowledged.

-On July 3, 1998, during the Battle of Dollc, KLA fighter Muhamet Haxhaj was killed, and Krasniqi himself led another ambush in the same area on July 25, where he killed a high-ranking Serbian officer.
+On July 3, 1998, during the Battle of Dollc, KLA fighter Muhamet Haxhaj was killed, and Krasniqi himself led another ambush in the same area on July 25, where he killed a high-ranking Yugoslav officer and fighting escalated in Dollc in which the KLA managed to drive out Yugoslav forces.
 Krasniqi was wounded again on July 28, but his comrade Izet Milazimaj managed to evacuate him to safety.

-By August 2, 1998, still recovering from his injuries, Krasniqi was forced to retreat to the mountains after Serbian forces attacked Qabiq, where he had been sheltering.
+By August 2, 1998, still recovering from his injuries, Krasniqi was forced to retreat to the mountains after Yugoslav forces attacked Qabiq, where he had been sheltering.
 He continued to receive medical care from KLA doctors and remained active in the conflict despite his wounds.

-On September 22, 1998, during a large-scale Serbian offensive against the Drenica Operational Zone, Krasniqi and Selimi, along with other key KLA commanders like Sami Lushtaku and Sylejman Selimi, led the resistance in Central Drenica.
-Despite the overwhelming Serbian forces, armed with heavy weaponry and supported by motorized units, the KLA's resistance was fierce and unyielding.
-However, on September 27, 1998, the Serbian forces demonstrated their brutality by massacring 26 members of the Deliu family in Abri, showing their frustration, at not being able to break the KLA's resistance.
+On September 22, 1998, during a large-scale Yugoslav offensive against the Drenica Operational Zone, Krasniqi and Selimi, along with other key KLA commanders like Sami Lushtaku and Sylejman Selimi, led the resistance in Central Drenica.
+Despite the overwhelming Yugoslav forces, armed with heavy weaponry and supported by motorized units, the KLA managed to withstand it.
+On September 27, 1998, Yugoslav forces massacred 26 members of the Deliu family in Abri, after not being able to break the KLA's resistance.

 Due to his deteriorating health, several doctors recommended the amputation of his wounded leg.
 As a result, Krasniqi's comrades decided to send him to Albania for medical treatment and to oversee the organization of further arms supplies for the KLA.
 In November 1998, Krasniqi led a group of fighters into Albania to secure weapons and ammunition for the ongoing conflict in Kosovo.
-He was appointed as the commander of this battalion due to his extensive knowledge of the terrain and proven leadership abilities.
+He was appointed as the commander of this battalion due to his extensive knowledge of the terrain and leadership abilities.

-During the harsh winter of 1998, Krasniqi felt a deep responsibility to ensure that KLA forces were properly armed.
+During the harsh winter of 1998, Krasniqi felt a deep responsibility to ensure that LA forces were properly armed.
 Despite being sent to Albania primarily for medical treatment, his dedication to the cause and his comrades remained unwavering.
-He continued to lead and inspire the fighters in their struggle for Kosovo's liberation.
+He continued to lead the fighters in their struggle for Kosovo's independence.

 Death

-On December 14, 1998, while leading a contingent of 143 KLA fighters transporting arms and ammunition from Albania to Kosovo through the Pashtrik Mountains, Krasniqi's unit was ambushed by Serbian forces near the Gorozhup area.
+On December 14, 1998, while leading a contingent of 143 KLA fighters transporting arms and ammunition from Albania to Kosovo through the Pashtrik Mountains, Krasniqi's unit was ambushed by Yugoslav forces near the Gorozhup area.
 In the ensuing battle, Krasniqi, along with 35 other fighters, including his brother Ali Krasniqi and close associate Beqir Gashi, were killed.
-Nine members of the unit were captured and later exchanged for Serbian officers held by the KLA.
+Nine members of the unit were captured and later exchanged for Yugoslav officers held by the KLA.